xqiu35/Superscalar_Pipeline/README.md

 The pipeline & branch predictor code is in src file.

-Traces and sim code are provided by Georgia Tech Advance Computer Architecture Class in fall 2015.
+Traces file and sim code are provided by Georgia Tech Advance Computer Architecture Class in fall 2015.